edgedb/easy-edgedb/chapter20/index.md

 ### Dipping into DDL

 We have only seen DDL in our `.edgeql` files that are automatically generated every time a migration takes place.
 DDL used to be used sometimes in the past, and was even mentioned in the first edition of this book.
 But with better and better migration tools, there is little need for it.
-And in fact, EdgeDB is set by default to disallow DDL.
+And in fact, EdgeDB is set by default to disallow DDL once you have completed a migration with the project tools.
 Take this attempt to use DDL for example and the error output it generates:

 ```
 db> create function hi() -> str using ("Hi");